 Perhaps you’re new to beef tongue.
-Perhaps you’re only curious with some horrified fascination.
-Perhaps you’re like me, genuinely interested in using the entire, sustainably-raised, grass-fed animal.
+Maybe you’re only curious with some horrified fascination.
+Or, perhaps you’re like me, genuinely interested in using the entire, sustainably-raised, grass-fed animal.
 And like me, you LOVE great food and would be thrilled to learn a new and easy way to make what may seem like a behemoth task into something that’s totally doable?

 If this is you, if you have an open mind, if you’re like, “Heck yes!” or at least, “I’m willing; I can do this” (or perhaps you’ve prepared beef tongue lots of times before, but you want to make it yummier and easier?), this post is for you!

 I took LOTS of photos during this process, so there will be NO mystery for you.
 Not all the photos are ones your teenager will want to pin up inside their locker at school, but they’re all helpful, so you know what to expect.
 Here we go!

 I first ate beef tongue about 18 years ago.
 I think it was given to us for free.
 Since then we’ve been given LOTS of beef tongues, deer tongues, elk tongues and sheep tongues for free.
 (Word gets out.)

 That’s one of the main reasons to fall in love with wild or grass-fed tongue: it’s often free.
 FREE food that’s sustainably-raised.
 So many folks don’t want it or don’t want the “hassle” of dealing with it.

 But they don’t know it can be delicious.

 Yet Beef Tongue into Delicious CRISPY BEEF is easy (and SO yummy) and will help you to have a new mind about tongue’s preparation, if you don’t already.

 You can read here about the good nutrition in beef tongue.